calimero-archive/docs/docs/getting-started/workspaces.md

 ## Configure Testnet

 You'l need tto select the number of
-- validator nodes: They are running the consensus algorithm where threy calcuslate the value of treansations
+- validator nodes: They are running the consensus algorithm where they calculate the value of transactions
-- RPC nodes: They allow you to communicare the directly with Calimero Shard
+- RPC nodes: They allow you to communicate directly with Calimero Shard
 - Archive rpc nodes: They hold all historical transaction  and state.
-They allow you to communicare the directly with Calimero Shard
+They allow you to communicate directly with Calimero Shard
 - Indexer nodes: They are used for storing hisotircal data

 <img width="1414" alt="Screenshot 2023-08-24 at 19 47 05" src="https://github.com/calimero-is-near/docs/assets/39309699/663d7f45-7c33-41aa-bfc8-ed023f71b217"/>

-Aadd the unique identifier for your chain and description
+Add the unique identifier for your chain and description

 <img width="1503" alt="Screenshot 2023-08-24 at 19 50 14" src="https://github.com/calimero-is-near/docs/assets/39309699/1e35b4d6-4b6b-4ea1-883d-c6401bc85f59"/>